KumiYAM/book-search-engin/README.md

 # 🏗️ Book Search Engine
 ## Description

-    This app is functioning Google Books API search engine built with a GraphQL API built with Apollo Server.
+    This app is functioning as a books search engine.<br/>
-    The app was built using the MERN stack.
+    It's already set up to allow users to save book searches to the back end.<br/>

 ## Table of Contents

 - [Title](#title)